 The Tiny Cottage in the Big Woods is where we live on Sugar Mountain.
-We built our ultra-high mass, super insulated masonry cottage in the late fall of 2005 and have only spent about $7,000 for materials.
+We built our high mass, super insulated masonry cottage in the late fall of 2005 and have only spent about $7,000 for materials.

 It is so thermally efficient that it takes only a fraction of a cord of wood a year for heating.
 Due to the large thermal mass the cottage stores the day time passive solar gain and heat of the small wood stove to make it energy efficient.
-The roof is a unique 1.5″ thick barrel vault ferro-cement architecture.
+The roof is a 1.5″ thick barrel vault of ferro-cement.
 This makes it strong enough to hold the deepest snow depths and eventually to be bermed into the earth.
 Being made of stone, brick, glass, concrete and cedar the cottage is low maintenance, easy to clean and minimal impact.

 Most of all, it’s comfortable and a lovely place for us to come in from the weather.
 From here, nestled into the mountain ridge, we can see the beauty of the sunrises, sunsets and rainbows.